Skip to main content

 Charles County Dermatology Associates

 About one out of every five Americans will develop skin cancer over the course of a lifetime.
-Dr. Robert S. Berger at Charles County Dermatology Associates specializes in diagnosing and treating skin cancer.
-To date, he’s diagnosed and/or treated more than 10,000 cases of skin cancer.
+Dr. Maren Shaw is double board certified by the American Board of Dermatology and is an expert in both the diagnosis and treatment of skin cancer.
+Dr. Shaw helps men and women successfully eradicate skin cancer in White Plains, Maryland and the surrounding communities.
 If left unchecked, skin cancer can be fatal.
-Dr. Berger helps men and women successfully eradicate skin cancer in White Plains, Maryland and the surrounding communities.
 If you suspect you have skin cancer, call or set up an online appointment today.

 Skin Cancer Q & A